adobshik/VoiceConversationSummary/README.md

 Input: recording of dialogue stored in audio format (mp3, wav, m4a, etc.)

-Output: summary in SOAP format:
-*Subjective*: Reason for appointment, Chief complaint *Objective*: Findings from radiographs or any other tests, Medical History Updates *Assessment*: Summary of findings
+Output: summary in SOAP format (*Subjective*: Reason for appointment, Chief complaint *Objective*: Findings from radiographs or any other tests, Medical History Updates *Assessment*: Summary of findings
-*Plan*: Completed treatment, home care instruction, and next steps
+*Plan*: Completed treatment, home care instruction, and next steps)

 ## Getting Started
 1. Clone repository: